-There are various types of lines that you can use to instill your images with life and make them captivating to viewers.
+There are various types of lines that you can use.
+Doing so will instill your images with life and make them captivating to viewers.
 These also include horizontal and vertical lines.

 Diagonal lines typically run either from top to bottom or left to right of the frame.
-They convey emotions and direct the viewer’s attention to a certain point creating points of interest.
+They convey emotions and direct the viewer’s attention to a certain point creating points of interest in a photograph.

 You can employ this technique to highlight a significant element in a composition.
-Think of a person, a car or a group of objects.
+Think of a person, walking on a street, a car, or a group of objects.

 Compose Your Photos Using Diagonal Lines

 As mentioned you there are different ways to use diagonal lines in photography composition.
 These include:

 Horizontal and vertical lines often create a sense of balance or harmony.
 Whereas diagonal lines usually create an impression of movement.

 When shooting landscapes, for instance, they can be used as leading lines.
 This helps the viewer track the main subject of the image.
 These lines can take the form of roads and building edges.

 Some photographers have even developed such mastery of the use of lines that they are able to juxtapose the sense of balance in an image using horizontal lines while permeating the image with tension using this technique.

 With the right camera settings and an eye for detail, you can create a very vivid sense of depth in your photos.